My Period is 27 Days Late, What is Going On With Me?

 Pregnancy

 A missed period is often the first indication that conception has taken place.
-Home pregnancy tests have become so sensitive in detecting the pregnancy hormones in urine (human chorionic gonadotropin called or hCG) that many can test days before your expected period.
+Home pregnancy tests have become so sensitive in detecting the pregnancy hormones in urine (human chorionic gonadotropin called hCG) that many can test days before your expected period.

 Related: I tried Your Doctors Online and found out I was pregnant!